anagha1999/stockUp/README.md

 # stockUp
-WebTech project by Aishwarya, Anagha ans Sharanya
+WebTech project by Aishwarya, Anagha and Sharanya